St Mary Magdalene Church, Newark-on-Trent: Tower

-The west tower, rises at the end of the nave, framed by the ends of the aisles.
+The west tower rises at the end of the nave, framed by the ends of the aisles.
 It dates from about 1220, and is in the Early English Gothic style, with simple lancet openings and arcading but set with a later large window with Perpendicular tracery.
-The tower is 115 feet (35 metres) high, topped by a tall, octagonal spire some 117 feet high, making a total height of 232 feet (71 metres) to the base of the weathervane.
-There is a visible hole in the spire which is claimed to have been made by a musket ball during the Civil War.
+The tower is 115 feet (35 metres) high, topped by a tall, octagonal spire some 117 feet (36 metres) high, making a total height of 232 feet (71 metres) to the base of the weathervane.
+There is a visible hole in the spire which is claimed to have been made by a cannonball during the Civil War.

-The tower holds a peal of ten bells by John Taylor & Co of Loughborough dates from 1842.
+The tower holds a peal of ten bells by John Taylor & Co of Loughborough, dating from 1842.
 The tenor is in C at 533.5 Hz and weighs 31cwt, 1qr, 11 lb (3511 lb).

-For many years the clock in the tower of St Mary Magdalene's was the only chronicler of hours in the town with the exception of one at Nicholson's foundry.
+For many years the clock in the church tower was the only chronicler of hours in the town, except for one at Nicholson's foundry.
 By the end of the 19th century it was erratic, and a new clock was gifted by the Mayor, Alderman B. Tidd Pratt, and set going on 14 July 1898.
 It has three 7 feet diameter and one 9 feet diameter dials and a mechanism by Joyce of Whitchurch, dated 1898.
 It sounds Westminster Quarters.
 It was converted to electrical power in 1971 by Smith of Derby.

 Interior

 The central piers remain from the previous church, dating from the 11th or 12th century.
 The upper parts of the tower and spire were completed about 1350; the nave dates from between 1384 and 1393, and the chancel from 1489.

 The sanctuary is bounded on the south and north by two chantry chapels, the former of which has on one of its panels a remarkable painting from the Dance of Death.
 There are a few old monuments, and an exceedingly fine brass of the 14th century.

 The library above south porch was presented by Bishop White in 1698.
 On the north wall hangs the oil painting The Raising of Lazarus by William Hilton RA.
 It was previously used as an altarpiece for the high altar.

 The chapel of St George was decorated by W.D.
 Caroe around 1920.
 The chapel of the Holy Spirit was decorated by Sir Ninian Comper in 1930.
-The reredos, given in 1937 in memory of William Bradley and his wife Elizabeth, was designed by Sir Ninian Comper.
+The reredos, given in 1937 in memory of William Bradley and his wife Elizabeth, was also designed by Comper.

 The church was designated a Grade I listed building, being of outstanding architectural or historic interest, on 29 September 1950.
+It is one of the largest parish churches in England and is regarded as one of the finest.